 If you continued with activation immediately after installation, the activation application assumes you want to activate the license you just installed and skips this step.
 Likewise, if you created an account in the previous step and specified an Activation Key, the activation application skips this step.

-Select a license from the list of licenses associated with your MathWorks Account and click Next.
+Select a license from the list of licenses linked with your MathWorks Account and click Next.
 The list contains the following information about the licenses:

 Entering dashes or spaces for the Activation Key is optional.